 2. Students contact the Track Coordinator to request testing adjustments.
 Students should not make requests directly to faculty members.

-3. If a student has been approved for adjustments, the Track Coordinator will provide the student’s name to the Registrar’s Office who will then send letters to appropriate course faculty and Student Learning Specialist.
+3. If a student has been approved for adjustments, the Track Coordinator will provide the student’s name to the Registrar’s Office who will then send letters to appropriate course faculty.

 During testing: